-A federal district court injunction that prohibits the West Virginia Division of Environmental Protection from issuing permits for our Dal-Tex mine resulted in the shutdown of this mine in July 1999.
+A federal district court injunction that prohibits the West Virginia Division of Environmental Protection from issuing permits for our Dal-Tex mine to use valley fill mining techniques resulted in the shutdown of this mine in July 1999.
 A subsequent order prohibits the construction or expansion of valley fills in West Virginia.
+Valley fill, or mountaintop, mining techniques used in Central Appalachia involve the creation of large, engineered works into which excess earth and rock extracted during surface mining are placed.
+The plaintiffs in the litigation alleged, among other things, that the issuance of mining permits without the preparation of an environmental impact statement, or EIS, that would evaluate the environmental effects of mountaintop mining and the construction of valley fills violated environmental laws.
 We have appealed the order specific to our Dal-Tex operations, and we, the West Virginia Division of Environmental Protection and others have appealed the broader order concerning valley fills.
 Because it is not financially viable for coal producers to operate some mining properties without valley fills, if the appeals court agrees with the district court, we and other coal producers in West Virginia may be forced to close all or a portion of our mining operations in West Virginia, to the extent those operations are dependent on the use of valley fills.
 If we permanently close these operations in West Virginia, our profitability will decline because we will record various charges in connection with the closures.
-In addition, our financial condition will be materially adversely impacted due to the loss of revenues from these operations.
-For the year ended December 31, 1998, we received approximately \$100.8 million in revenues from our Dal-Tex mining operations.
-If the district court decision is overturned, then a settlement agreement entered into between the parties will require the preparation of an environmental impact statement prior to the issuance of permits for the construction of valley fills.
+We will also experience a loss of revenues from these operations.
+For the year ended December 31, 1998, we received approximately \$100.8 million in revenues from our Dal-Tex mining operations, which constituted 6.7% of our total 1998 revenues.
+If the district court decision is overturned, then a settlement agreement entered into between the parties will require the preparation of an

+EIS prior to the issuance of permits for the construction of valley fills.
 The preparation of these statements is time-consuming and is sometimes the subject of litigation.
 As a result, even if the district court decision is overturned, we do not expect to reopen our Dal-Tex mining operation before mid-2001, at the earliest, subject to then-existing market conditions.
 See "Business--Legal Proceedings--Dal-Tex Litigation" for a more detailed description of the Dal-Tex litigation.

-New environmental regulations governing coal-fired electric generating plants could reduce the demand for coal as a fuel source and adversely affect our sales.
+New environmental regulations governing coal-fired electric generating plants could reduce the demand for coal as a fuel source and affect the volume of our sales.

 Several new environmental regulations require a reduction in nitrogen oxide emissions generated by coal-fired electric generating plants.
 Substantially all of our revenues from sales of coal in the year ended December 31, 1999 were from sales to generators operating these types of plants.
 Enforcement actions against a number of these generators, which include some of our customers, and proposed legislation ultimately may require additional reductions in nitrogen oxide emissions.
 The Environmental Protection Agency is also considering regulations that would require reductions in mercury emissions from coal-fired electric generating plants.
 To comply with these regulations and enforcement actions, these generators may choose to switch to other fuels that generate less of these emissions, such as natural gas or oil.
 In addition, coal has become less attractive as a fuel source to generators considering constructing new electric generating facilities.
 These developments could cause a material decrease in the volume of our sales.
 See "The Coal Industry--Clean Air Act" for a more detailed discussion of these regulations.

-Because our industry is highly regulated, our ability to conduct mining operations and our profitability may be adversely impacted.
+Because our industry is highly regulated, our ability to conduct mining operations is restricted and our profitability may decline.